-Housing and Food Service - Butler University provides a variety of housing options.
-All first-year students not living at home with a parent or legal guardian are required to live in one of the university residence halls.
-All sophomore and junior students (including those affiliated with a Greek organization) not living at home with a parent or legal guardian will be required to live in University housing or an approved Greek Housing unit of which he or she is a member.
+Butler University provides a variety of housing options.
+All first-year students not living at home with a parent or legal guardian are required to live in one of the University residence halls.
+All sophomore and junior students (including those affiliated with a Greek organization) not living at home with a parent or legal guardian will be required to live in University housing or an approved Greek housing unit of which he or she is a member.
 The housing requirement does not apply to fully employed persons who are residents of the Indianapolis metropolitan area and who wish to attend Butler on a part-time basis.

-Applications and agreements for campus housing are available in the Office of Residence Life, Atherton Union, Room 303.
-The residence life staff works to provide a living environment that is conducive to students' intellectual, social, cultural and personal development.
-There are many leadership and employment opportunities available to students in the residence halls.
+Applications and agreements for campus housing are available through the Office of Residence Life.
+Beyond offering programming and housing needs, there are many leadership and employment opportunities available to students within the residence halls as well.
+Hall government, unit representatives, desk assistants and resident assistants all are examples of leadership roles that are available through the Office of Residence Life.